JosLaw/valerie-mehong/README.md

 The project was deployed to GitHub Pages.
 The steps below explain the process.

  - Log in to GitHub and locate the GitHub Repository
- - At the top of the Repository (not top of page), locate the "Settings" Button on the menu
+ - At the top of the Repository (not top of page), locate the "Settings" button on the menu
  - Scroll down the Settings page until you locate the "GitHub Pages" section
- - Under "Source", click the dropdown called "None" and select "Master Branch"
+ - Under "Source", click the dropdown called "Main" and select "root"
- - The page will automatically refresh
+ - Click save
  - Scroll back down through the page to locate the now published site link in the "GitHub Pages" section

  Forking the GitHub Repository makes a copy of the original repository on the GitHub account to view and/or make changes without affecting the original repository.
 The steps below explain the process